Kepnang2/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #Task 8
 A function that prints n elements of an array of integers, followed by a new line.
 #Task 9
-Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.#Task 10
+Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers